 5. Global Reach

-Long codes provide a communication platform with standard texting and voice calls.
+Long codes provide a communication API platform with standard texting and voice calls.
 However, opting in for a long code offers some other benefits as well.
 Virtual numbers allow you to send messages globally.
-For instance, if you offer international shipping, you can use the same code to send the message to your international clients.]
+For instance, if you offer international shipping, you can use the same code to send the message to your international clients.

 While long codes offer so many benefits, these numbers have some limitations too.
 For instance, some customers may find it difficult to remember the code due to the digit length.
 In addition, long codes have minimal setup time, but the individual message fee for long code is higher than the short codes.
 Before you make the decision, it is better to consider your business requirements and make sure that a long code is right for you.